RevolutionTech/bg-teach/src/teaches/captain-sonar.md

 ### Systems

 - [ ] The Captain can activate any system, the First Mate can activate the Drone + Sonar systems
-- [ ] Before activating. check with the Engineer that no breakdowns are affecting the system
+- [ ] Before activating, check with the Engineer that no breakdowns are affecting the system
 - [ ] To activate, first announce "STOP" and all play pauses
 - [ ] Torpedo: launches 1-4 spaces away (no diagonals) and announces location (eg. "TORPEDO LAUNCHED IN C6")
 - [ ] Dropping mine: Captain draws M on adjacent space and announces "MINE DROPPED"